If computers can do it, why are real guns still used on film sets? - NewsBreak

 There “will be no more ‘live’ weapons on the show,” he wrote in a note, first reported by The Hollywood Reporter and confirmed by The Associated Press.

-Instead, he said, the policy would be to use replica guns, which use pellets and not bullets, with muzzle flashes added in post-production.Court documents show assistant director unknowingly handed Alec Baldwin loaded gun used in deadly shooting on movie set Thursday
+Instead, he said, the policy would be to use replica guns, which use pellets and not bullets, with muzzle flashes added in post-production.Warrant: Assistant director unknowingly handed Alec Baldwin loaded gun

 The director of the popular Kate Winslet drama “Mare of Easttown,” Craig Zobel, called for the entire industry to follow suit and said gunshots on that show were added after filming, even though on previous productions he has used live rounds.